5 Tips for a Fit and Healthy Holiday

 Over the holidays, it’s really easy to get into the routine of eat, nap, sit, eat, drive to Uncle Andrew’s, booze and repeat.
 But the holidays are an excellent opportunity to get in lots of fun and exciting physical activity with friends and family.
 Plan a trip to the zoo or the skating rink, or go cross-country skiing, tobogganing, snowshoeing and more!
 If your family is competitive, organize games with prizes to motivate everyone to get involved.
 In the process, you’ll gain the endless benefits of exercise while also creating unforgettable memories with friends and family.

 The holidays can be a tough time to keep your health and fitness goals in mind.
 By implementing some of these ideas, you’ll have a head start come January.
-We at Barr Health and Fitness wish everyone a happy, healthy and safe holiday!
+We at Barr Health and Fitness wish everyone a happy, healthy holiday!
 See you in 2019 ☺

 -Matt Flynn, Barr Health and Fitness Trainer and Performance Coach